HandsOnDataViz/book/docs/HandsOnDataViz.md

 uncertainty](sources-uncertainty.html).
-Finally, we’ll discuss decisions you will need to make about the [format of your data story](story-format.html), with our continual emphasis on sharing interactive visualizations rather than static images.
-Our inspiration for this chapter is drawn from excellent books by visualization experts Cole Nussbaumer Knaflic and Alberto Cairo.[50]
+Finally, we’ll discuss decisions you will need to make about the [format of your data story](story-format.html), with our continual emphasis on sharing interactive visualizations rather than static images.[51]

 Build a Narrative on a Storyboard
 ---------------------------------

-TODO: Or alternative section title “Build Data into Your Storyboard”

 Let’s return to the [Sketch Your Data Story exercise from Chapter 2](sketch.html).
 We encouraged you to scribble words and sketch pictures